 Nursing Assistant Pre-Certification Course

-The Nursing Assistant Pre-Certification course is a 16 week program offered in the Fall and Spring Semesters.
-This course is designed for students who have expressed an interest in the entry level nursing profession.
-This course meets Title 22 regulations in taking care of the geriatric population in the long term care setting utilizing skills in basic care, emergency care, and communication.
-Students who complete the curriculum and the certificate of completion, are qualified to apply for and take the state certification exam leading to certification as a Certified Nurse Assistant.
+The Nursing Assistant Pre-Certification course is a 16 week program offered in the Fall and Spring semesters.
+This course is designed for students who have expressed an interest in the entry-level nursing profession.
+This course meets Title 22 regulations in caring for the geriatric population in the long term care setting, utilizing skills in basic care, emergency care, and communication.
+Students who complete the curriculum and the certificate of completion, are qualified to apply for and take the state certification exam leading to Certification as a Nurse Assistant.

 Curriculum Guide for the Nursing Assistant Pre-Certification Program